 Is my donation to Montclair Local tax deductible?

 It is!
 Montclair Local is a tax-exempt public charity under 501(c)(3) of the U.S. Internal Revenue Code.
 All contributions above $39 are tax deductible.

-What’s the difference between a membership and a donation?
+Is there a difference between a donor and a member?

-What if I can’t afford $120 but still want to become a member?
+What if I can't afford $120 but still want to get the paper?

 We seek to get news to as many people in the community as possible, regardless of their financial status.
 Email email@example.com and we'll work with you to find another option.